hanen13129/Meet-App/README.md

 •Then cached data shows events from previous session.

 Scenario 2: Show error when user changes the settings (city, time range).
-• Given a user is offline
+• Given a user is offline.
 • When the user changes the settings
 • Then an error message is displayed